Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Model evaluation and selection

-Evaluating the performance of Cox regression models requires specific measures, as these models do not provide a single prediction for survival time but rather estimate a hazard function for each sample.
-Traditional measures such as mean squared error are not applicable for this type of regression.
-Instead, rank-correlation measures such as the concordance index (C-index) (see Harrell \textit{et al.}, \citeyear{Harrell}) are used.
+Evaluating the performance of Cox regression models also presents challenges, as these models do not directly predict survival times but rather estimate hazard functions for each sample.
+Consequently, traditional evaluation measures such as mean squared error are not applicable.
+Instead, concordance-based metrics that assess how well the model ranks patients by risk are more appropriate for survival data.

-The most widely used evaluation metric for Cox regression is the Harrell's C-index (Harrell \textit{et al.}, \citeyear{Harrell}).
-The C-index quantifies the proportion of all usable pairs of individuals that are concordant.
-For a pair of individuals $(i,j)$ with survival times $T_i<T_j$ the pair is concordant if the risk score $\eta_i>\eta_j$.
-The C-index is expressed as
+The concordance index (C-index) introduced by Harrell \textit{et al.} \cite{Harrell} provides the foundation for survival model evaluation.
+The C-index quantifies the proportion of concordant pairs —those where the individual with the higher predicted risk experiences the event earlier.
+For a pair of individuals $(i,j)$ with survival times $T_i<T_j$ concordance occurs when the risk score $\eta_i>\eta_j$, where $\eta_i = \bm{\beta}^T \bm{X}_i$ represents the linear predictor for individual $i$.
+Formally, the C-index is defined as